jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 ---

-It’s important to note that nothing I’m saying here is particularly original.
+Nothing I’m saying here is particularly original, and many (most?) rationalists are familiar of these ideas.
-Many rationalists are aware of these ideas; indeed, my thinking on these topics have been heavily influenced by rationalist writing.
 For example, Scott Alexander has reviewed both [Seeing Like A State](https://slatestarcodex.com/2017/03/16/book-review-seeing-like-a-state/) and [The Secret To Our Success](https://slatestarcodex.com/2019/06/04/book-review-the-secret-of-our-success/), and sometimes uses more-or-less the same argument as I have laid out here, for example to argue against certain tenets of [longtermism](https://astralcodexten.substack.com/p/book-review-what-we-owe-the-future).
 Similarly, the principle of moderation I described above is essentially just [Chesterton's fence](https://en.wiktionary.org/wiki/Chesterton%27s_fence) or the [Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect).
 And so on.